awslabs/amazon-s3-find-and-forget/docs/UPGRADE_GUIDE.md

 # Upgrade Guide

+## Migrating from <=v0.47 to v0.48

+If you are migrating to v0.48 and choosing to remove the WebUI component (before this version this option did not exist), you will receive errors in the CloudFormation updates. _This is expected._ There are 2 expected errors:

+- In the `DeployStack` the `CleanupWebUIBucket` resource will fail to delete.
+  This resource is just an attempt to empty the WebUI S3 Bucket which is no longer possible as permissions to the bucekt have been removed.

+- The `WebUIStack` stack will fail to delete.
+This is due to the S3 bucket not being empty, which is due to the previous error.

+These errors can be very easily resolved:

+1. First wait until the main S3F2 stack is at `UPDATE_COMPLETE` status.
+2. Locate the `WebUIStack` stack in the CloudFormation console and find the WebUIBucket bucket name from looking at the Outputs tabs.
+3. Go to the S3 Console and select the WebUIBucket with the name found above, and empty it.
+4. Return to the CloudFormation console and Delete the `WebUIStack` stack.
+This time the stack will delete as the bucket is now empty.

 ## Migrating from <=v0.24 to v0.25

 Prior to v0.25, the Deletion Queue was synchronously processed on Job Creation